 I, _________________________________________, as a student in Mr. Leonard’s Television Production class understand that video production is a time consuming and sensitive medium.
 Attendance and arriving to class on time is essential for me to work on projects, turn in material on time, and pass this class.
 I will do my best to be here on time everyday, for myself, my group, and my grade.

 I am aware that this is a very project oriented class, and in-class work, and other non-media papers and reports may not be enough to keep my grade afloat.
-I will do my best to complete every assignment.
+I will do my best to complete every assignment and contribute in a meaningful way,

 I understand the subject matter in my videos cannot include: